lgmafra/at_code_challenge/README.md

 ### Building manually

+First, go to the root directory and then go to `backend` directory.
 After this, you can run the application using the command
 ```
 php yii serve
 ```